 - The patrol leaders are responsible for the welfare of the Scouts in their patrols, and should know how each Scout is doing advancement-wise.
 They, not the adult leaders, should be advising the patrol leaders’ council about what needs to be accomplished – things like hikes, flag ceremonies or orienteering activities.
 Assistant Scoutmasters can help the patrol leaders realize this and figure out how to do it.

 - The Scoutmaster helps the senior patrol leader prepare for the patrol leaders’ council meeting, reviewing with him the plans for upcoming troop meetings and campouts and guiding him toward things the troop should be doing to engage as many Scouts as possible.

 - The committee supports the Scoutmaster by providing resources – camping gear, transportation, supervision – so the Scouts in the troop can carry out an adventurous and engaging outdoor program.

 - Finally, and most importantly, the committee promptly conducts a board of review whenever the Scoutmaster says that a Scout is ready to advance, and the advancement coordinator records the advancement with the local council.

 Troops where the adults find it necessary to step in and nudge the advancement process are most likely going about it wrong.
 Put the troop program in the hands of those who are responsible for it – the Scouts – with proper guidance and mentoring instead of directing and usurping.
-Scouts will naturally gravitate toward activities that they themselves plan and conduct.This post Scouts who are not advancing first appeared on Bobwhite Blather.
+Scouts will naturally gravitate toward activities that they themselves plan and conduct.This post first appeared on Bobwhite Blather.